 Safety in Morocco

 Safety in Morocco, especially for expats, brings some degree of concern due to the potential threat of terrorist attacks.
-Tourist locations, markets, shopping malls and government facilities are sometimes targeted, leading to increased security measures in these areas.
+Tourist locations, markets, shopping malls, and government facilities have been targeted in the past, leading to increased security measures in these areas.
 Moroccan authorities are vigilant in regularly disrupting terrorist cells, but the risk remains.

-Despite these challenges, Morocco is still generally considered a safe country to visit.
-The overall risk of mugging and kidnapping is low, and many issues can be avoided with common sense and awareness of the surroundings.
+Despite these challenges, Morocco is generally considered a safe country to visit and live in.
+The overall risk of mugging and kidnapping is low, and many issues can be avoided with common sense and situational awareness.

-Expats and tourists should respect Islamic culture and customs, and women, in particular, should be cautious due to reports of harassment when alone.
+Expats and tourists should respect Islamic culture and customs.
+Women should be cautious due to reports of harassment when alone.
 Vigilance in quiet and poorly lit areas is advised, and solo outings at night should be avoided.
 Being mindful of high-risk scams and politely refusing unsolicited offers from those posing as tourist guides can further contribute to a secure stay or travel experience in Morocco.

 Further reading